jbee/jbee.github.io/purejin/index.md

 Dependency management through **code**.
 No XML.
 No annotations.
 No code dependencies in the wrong direction.
 Application code is written as if there is no DI library.

 Indeed, this is the goal: wiring up the application had become so simple that no sophisticated library is needed to aid it.
 Purejin will make sophisticated wiring easier until it is no longer needed and gracefully disappears as simplicity emerges.
-It is particularly useful for highly configurable and/or modular applications.
+It is particularly useful for highly configurable and/or modular applications or for application developers that need a small simple tool to make the task of wiring easier.

 ## Why it came to be